Jelloeater/SpeedTestLogger/README.md

 To run speed test (w/ cron for example):

-`docker start speedtest`
+`docker-compose build`
+`docker-compose up -d`

-* See docker-compose.yml for production
+* See docker-compose.yml for production enviroment definition
-* See individual Dockerfile's for pip requirments
+* See individual Dockerfile's for microservice requirments
 * See .gitlab-ci.yml for test enviroment

 ##**NOTE**